Aadil-Rashid/social_site/README.md

 ```

 ### Conclusion
 This project provides a basic implementation of social networking APIs that allows users to register, login, and send friend requests to each other.
-Please feel free to use and modify this project as per your needs.
+Please feel free to use.